yoyomeme/RecipeApp/README.md

 3. Build and run the project on your preferred simulator or real device.

 Troubleshooting:
+* For error like this "Xcode 15.3b3: app installation failed due to missing Info.plist " refer to this solution "https://github.com/firebase/firebase-ios-sdk/issues/12390"

 If you have any issues, please consult me for further details